0xsequence/contracts-library/README.md

 yarn deploy
 ```

-**Note:** The Factory contracts in this repository contain no state and are not ownable, as such they only need to be deployed once per network.
-The Factory contracts are then available to be used by anyone.

 ## Dependencies

 The contracts in this repository are built with Solidity ^0.8.17 and use 0xSequence, OpenZeppelin and Azuki contracts for standards implementation and additional functionalities such as access control.